 Several years ago, I worked as a Licensed Professional Counselor and Licensed Substance Abuse Counselor for Health and Human Services.
 Although I loved my work, it was emotionally and physically draining.
 I worked with children being removed from their homes, adults with serious mental health issues.
 My days were full of seriousness and often traumatic events, and most of my clients were either sad or angry.
 As the months and years passed, I realized that not only did I need more lightness and happiness in my daily life, but that my clients did as well.
 I decided at this time that I needed to set a personal goal of bringing more happiness into my life.

-Although I had taken yoga classes in the past, I knew that Laughing Yoga didn’t involved yoga posses, but incorporated laughter with yogic breathing techniques.
-I tend to be more on the serious side, and thought a weekend of laughter was just what I needed.
+Although I had taken yoga classes in the past, I knew that Laughing Yoga didn’t involve yoga posses, but incorporated laughter with yogic breathing techniques.
+I tend to be more on the serious side and thought a weekend of laughter was just what I needed.

 The week prior to the workshop, I experienced several stressful events and thought that the workshop couldn’t have come at a worse time.
 The last thing I felt like doing was laughing or pretending to be happy.
 At the time, I was feeling stressed and burnt out emotionally, and what I really wanted to do was to retreat and hibernate from the world, but what I decided to do, was to intentionally choose happiness.